craignicholson/civilfiling_client/README.md

 ```

 Error Messages (samples from eCourts)

 ------------
 More messages can be found in the specifications document.

 See the specification for the error codes which the web service will return.

 ### Security (Username or Password failed)

 ```txt

 Rejected by policy. (from client)

 ```

+When you receive this message either or both the username and password are invalid.

 #### http timeout

 ```txt

 The HTTP request to 'https://dptng.njcourts.gov:2045/civilFilingWS_t' has exceeded the allotted timeout of 00:00:59.9680000.
 The time allotted to this operation may have been a portion of a longer timeout.

 ```

 When you see this error communication with the webservice was disconnected before
 the submission could be created or the web service (eCourts) could respond back to the client (CivilFilingClient).

 TODO: We can set the timeout to be longer if needed in the future.

 ### Missing Branch Id

 ```txt

 ECCV200 Description: Branch Id cannot be null or empty